 This is a very dangerous stretch of water that should only be taken on by very experienced boaters in the right conditions.
 High swell, strong tidal flow, narrow rocky entrances make this a location that demands a level of respect.

-We hope you have enjoyed The Rip Fishing Guide.
-If you feel this location guide is missing key information or needs any corrections made, then please let us know by emailing our team at firstname.lastname@example.org with specific details in the email.
+Thank you for visiting The Rip Fishing Guide.
+If you feel this location guide is missing key information or needs any corrections made, then please let us know by emailing our team at email@example.com with specific details in the email.
 Please also feel free to share any fishing pictures you have from this location with us.
 Thank you